-Practical, spacious 55-inch model for a decent price.
-Has 4 HDMI ports for adding ample equipment.
+A practical, spacious, 55-inch model for a decent price.
+Has 4 HDMI ports for extra connections.
 Emits a bright, colorful display with crisp contrast and detail.

 Not a smart TV.
 Sound is weak and tinny.
-Motion refresh isn't the fastest, and will disappoint gamers who like fast action.
+Motion refresh isn't the fastest and will disappoint gamers.

 At the heart of any home entertainment center is the television.
 A TV provides a hub for the content you wish to access, whether it’s from a streaming service, video game console, or cable box.
 Sceptre offers popular TVs of various sizes and resolutions and at more budget-friendly prices than many competitors.